 All schools must provide a curriculum that is broadly based, balanced and meets the needs of all pupils.
-Under section 78 of the Education Act 2002 and the Academies Act 2010, a PSHE curriculum:
+Under section 80A of the Education Act 2002 and Equalities Act 2010.
+A PSHE curriculum is expected to:

-- Promotes the spiritual, moral, cultural, mental and physical development of pupils at the school and of society, and - Prepares pupils at the school for the opportunities, responsibilities and experiences of later life.
+- Promote the spiritual, moral, cultural, mental and physical development of pupils at the school and of society, and - Prepares pupils at the school for the opportunities, responsibilities and experiences of later life.